dlejeune/indelMaP/README.md

 ```

 ### Indel-aware parsimony score
-If only the indel-aware parsimony score is required, the option --ancestral_reconstruction for ParsASR can be set to False.
+If only the indel-aware parsimony score is required, the option --ancestral_reconstruction for indelMaP_ASR can be set to False.
 The algorithm will only calculate the indel-aware parsimony score for a given alignment and guide tree.
 ```
 python indelMaP_ASR.py --msa_file multipleSequenceAlignmentFile.fasta --tree_file treeFile.nwk --alphabet Protein  --ancestral_reconstruction False
 ```